 VRRA or the Vintage Road Racing Association is more than just “Geezers on Beezers,” as vintage roadracing has become a highly competitive environment.
 Steve Bond explains.

 In the late 1970s, dinosaurs roamed the earth and I held a Professional roadracing licence.
 But I got out when I was at the top of my game to pursue the usual career, mortgage and marriage—yer basic “Donkey Ride to Hell.”

-Twenty years later, the racing flame was rekindled by watching a few Superbike Nationals, but what sealed the deal was a Vintage Road Racing Association event at Shannonville.
+Twenty years later, the racing flame was rekindled by watching a few Superbike Nationals, but what sealed the deal was a Vintage Road Racing Association (VRRA)event at Shannonville.
 A couple of the riders were guys I used to bang handlebars with—and they were doing pretty well, too.

 I shopped around for some used leathers (“Honestly dear, I need them to track-test press bikes.
 I have no intention of racing again.”) and in 1998, I borrowed a friend’s Yamaha RD350 and hit the track once again.